awsdocs/aws-security-hub-user-guide/doc_source/securityhub-disable.md

   If you want to save your existing findings, you must export them before you disable Security Hub\.
 For more information, see [Effect of account actions on Security Hub data](securityhub-data-retention.md)\.
 + Any enabled standards are disabled\.
-+ Your master and member account relationships are removed\.

 ## Disabling Security Hub \(console\)<a name="securityhub-disable-console"></a>